openerp-hk-t/odoo-acl/GettingStarted.md

 ![Select Views](https://openerp-hk-t.github.io/odoo-tool/images/field_view_type_confirm.png)

-6. Choose or upload the Excel workbook through the import workflow provided by your installation.

-7. Allow the system to parse the workbook and generate the initial Odoo-style form and list views.

-8. Review field labels, data types, sample values, tabs, table columns, and relationships before requesting cosmetic changes.

 > **Recommended sequence:** Validate the data model first, then adjust layout and appearance.
 A polished layout built on an incorrect field structure usually creates avoidable rework.